shini4i/argo-watcher/test/e2e/README.md

   to observe a *scheduled* `"locked"` broadcast (the watcher notifies on state change, not at boot, and polls at minute granularity).
 The 406 + `GET`-true + revert-accepts checks are deterministic; the WS-transition sub-check is skipped (not failed) if a slow rollout boots in-window.
-Manual (Keycloak) lock/unlock WS notifications are a separate, deterministic trigger left to the heavy tier.
+A manual lock/unlock is not a separate trigger — the API handlers do not push, so it reaches clients through the same watcher poll; `state-postgres` asserts that over the WebSocket.
 - **`state-postgres` flips the shared release to Postgres mid-flow rather than running a parallel stack.** The base lab is single-replica in-memory; every functional phase before this one validates that backend. `state-postgres` then